moresakeplease/creative_coding_book/README.md

 ![drawing_render](https://github.com/user-attachments/assets/32d15dc4-45e1-469b-91db-d664fa755351)
 # Project 6: create a playable adventure story using if/else statements
 # Project 7: create quiz game that keeps tracks of score
+# Project 8: create a dice game using multiple functions!
+Allowing users to select number of dices and difficulty!